 Malt whiskey is typically made with only barley, but that is not a legal requirement in the United States.
 In Scotland, you can only label a malt whiskey if it was made from barley.
 So, it is important to remember that there are laws that govern how spirits can be labeled.

 Irish whiskey is a little different in that it may contain a portion of unmalted barley which gives it a unique taste.
 This is called the pot still method.
 In addition, it must be made in Ireland, and it is usually triple distilled.

 What Is Scotch

 Scotch is whisky that is made in Scotland.
+Dewar’s Scotch Whisky is a common brand that most people may be familiar with.
 So it’s mash comes from grains of corn, rye, barley, or wheat, but it cannot be made in a different country.
 Another thing that defines Scotch is that it must be aged at least 3 years in used barrels.
 It cannot be aged in new casks or barrels.